wyhitcs/team-letsencrypt/draftv1.md

 The Electronic Frontier Foundation is the most important acquirer who provides most of resources to Let’s Encrypt.
 Mozilla Foundation and University Michigan also have personnel devoting into this project.
+Those three organizations provides personnels to form the bulk of the developer team, they also set goals to developers to meet the needs of users (perfectly implementing ACME protocol).
+So, they meet the definition of Acuquirers.

 ###2.1.2 Developers